stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 for his arrival had already been instituted, and in a spacious ground-floor suite of vaulted rooms slaves were busy adjusting hangings and furniture.
-There were lacquered and inlaid tabourets, velvet and silk reclining-corners and squatting-cushions, and infinite rows of teakwood and ebony pigeon-holes with metal cylinders containing some of the manuscripts he was soon to read&mdash;standard classics which all urban apartments possessed.
-Desks with great stacks of membrane-paper and pots of the prevailing green pigment were in every room&mdash;each with graded sets of pigment brushes and other odd bits of stationery.
+There were lacquered and inlaid tabourets, velvet and silk reclining-corners and squatting-cushions, and infinite rows of teakwood and ebony pigeon-holes with metal cylinders containing some of the manuscripts he was soon to read--standard classics which all urban apartments possessed.
+Desks with great stacks of membrane-paper and pots of the prevailing green pigment were in every room--each with graded sets of pigment brushes and other odd bits of stationery.
 Mechanical writing devices stood on ornate golden tripods, while over all was shed a brilliant blue light from energy-globes set in the ceiling.
 There were windows, but at this shadowy ground-level they were of scant illuminating value.